kubeflow/community/wg-deployment/charter.md

 #### Responsibilities

-- Provide a catalog of Kubeflow application manifests.
+- Host a catalog of 3rd party contributed opinionated distributions of Kubeflow
 - Provide tooling to deploy Kubeflow applications from the catalog.
 - Work with Working Group / Application Owners and Platform Owners to make the integration and release process easier.

 #### Code, Binaries and Services

-- kfctl
+- kfctl (including operator)
-- Kubeflow Operator
+- manifests
-- Testing suite for application catalogs
-- Infrastructure for testing application catalogs

 #### Cross-cutting and Externally Facing Processes